triskerville/Code-Samples/README.md

 This repo serves to showcase various works during my time at DigiPen.

 ## C++
-Examples include my best work.
-Some files were picked to showcase Doxygen style comments.
+Current examples include code from my Data Structures course, and a example engine stub created to showcase Engine Architechure and strong C++ principles.
+More examples to come.

 ## Example Reports
 Small example reports from the Advanced Real-time Rendering Techniques course I took during my senior year.